Ladvien/ladvien.github.io/_posts/2017-07-06-most-recent-assessment.md

 |:--------------------------------|:---------|:--------|:--------------------------------|:--------------------------------|:-----------|:----------|:--------------|
 |ZP1U3EPU2FKAWI6K5US5LDV50KRI1LN7 |Bob       |Beber    |L0TDCLTDEARVHNIQ4F9EDDKXJ764Z65Q |ZP1U3EPU2FKAWI6K5US5LDV50KRI1LN7 |Bob         |10/17/2016 |10/17/2016     |

 Wait!
 What happened to Jane!?
-Well, what the MAX() did is took the row with the greatest EntryDate, which is 10/17/2016.
+Well, the MAX() took the row with the greatest EntryDate, which is 10/17/2016.
 Unfortunately, Jane's record wasn't the most recent, so her record was removed.

 Well, that's not going to work.
 But we're close.
 If only we had a way to take the MAX(EntryDate) per client.

 We do.
 SQL has another command called GROUP BY, which allows us to tell SQL to apply another command by a group of records.

-Again, let's take a look at using it and then dissect it.
+Again, let's use it and then dissect it.

 Copy this to R and execute it.